nginx/unit-docs/source/howto/integration.rst

 Securely Proxying Unit's Control API
 ************************************

-By default, Unit exposes its :ref:`control API <configuration-mgmt>` via a Unix domain socket.
+By default, Unit exposes its :ref:`control API <configuration-mgmt>` via a UNIX domain socket.
 These sockets aren't network accessible, so the API is local only.
 To enable secure remote access, you can use NGINX as a reverse proxy.